 Sign up to adopt a tree!

-PCEC's Livingston Loves Trees program started in 2021, and provides and plants free trees for Livingston residents willing to adopt, water, and care for the tree.
-Montana-hardy trees are given away on a first-come, first-served basis by neighborhood.
-These are larger diameter trees that, combined with planting, are valued between $750-$1000.
+These are larger diameter trees (1.5"-2") that, when combined with planting, are valued between $750-$1000.
 Thanks to generous donors, grants and an incredibly committed team of volunteers, we aim to add 1,000 trees to Livingston's community forest in the next decade.

 To be considered for a free tree, you must:

-- Reside in the City of Livingston.
+- Reside in the City of Livingston and preferably at the tree planting location.

 - Have adequate space for a tree: in your boulevard, a public space in your neighborhood, or in your front yard if you do not have a boulevard – spaces where it can be enjoyed by others.

-Trees are given away in the order in which the application is received and planted in May.
 If you qualify but do not receive a tree this year, you will be automatically rolled onto next year's waiting list.
 We run out of trees every year, so get your application in as early as possible.

 Please also consider donating to the Tree Fund: "Plant it forward" by donating to the tree fund and/or volunteering with us to plant and monitor trees around town.